m4xshen/m4xshen.dev/content/posts/vim-command-workflow.md

 # Guidelines

-There are some general rules of my workflow.
+Here are some general rules of my workflow.

 1. Don't use arrow keys and mouse.
 2. Use relative jump (eg: `5k 12j`) for vertical movement inside screen.